WELCOME TO WE DAY COMMUNITY KENTUCKY

 To earn a ticket to WE Day Kentucky, students and student groups must register at www.we.org.
 Using the free WE Schools resources kit they will receive after registering, students will plan and execute one local and one global service project during the year, focusing on any issues about which they are passionate!
 By completing these projects and reporting their results, they earn a ticket to attend WE Day Kentucky.

-Every WE Day Kentucky has a Call To Action – a way for young people to come together to help young people in one specific way.
-The Call To Action at WE Day Kentucky 2018 is to assemble WE CARE KITS to help young people in need to be school-ready.
-The personal care items will be donated to JCPS Family Resources Centers, Kentucky Refugee Ministries, local youth-oriented non-profits in Jefferson County, as well as the International Center in Owensboro and Hand-In-Hand Ministries in Eastern Kentucky.
+Every WE Day Kentucky has a Call To Action- a way for young people to come together to help young people in one specific manner.
+The Call To Action at WE Day Kentucky 2018 was to assemble WE CARE KITS to young people in need to be school-ready.
+The personal care items were donated to JCPS Family Resources Centers, Kentucky Refugee Ministries and local youth oriented non-profits in Jefferson County.

 From the WE Day Kentucky Blog...